Are you an ambitious professional with high aspirations for your career?

 4. Establish Your Credibility on LinkedIn

 Credibility is a crucial part of leadership presence.
 It’s often the reason why people will hire you and promote you.
 The first place you should establish credibility is on your LinkedIn profile.
 Why?
 Because this is often the first place people will look to find out more about you.
 First, you need to make sure your education and experience sections are fully completed, and don’t forget to mention how you added value to that company.
 Second, ask for recommendations from current and past coworkers and clients.
-People and businesses are often confronted by the same problems.
+People and businesses are often confronted with the same problems.
 When you show you’ve successfully helped somebody else with a particular problem, it will boost your credibility and communicate your competence to the world.

 Anybody can become a leader.
 However, you need to focus on building a skill set that your peers don’t have.
 More often than not, the skill set that will set you apart is your level of social skill in business.